emmydieden/WorldWise/README.md

 # WorldWise

-Building this React project to practice Context API, useMemo, Redux, amongst others.
+Building this React project to practice global state management.